pji/life/README.rst

 *   (Done.)
 Fix backspacing in text fields.
 *   (Done.)
 Validate rules.
 *   (Done.)
 Move clear to edit.
+*   (Done.)
+Handle window movement.
+*   Set shape of grid from the command line.
 *   Save as cells format.
 *   Allow editing to increase and decrease brush size.
 *   Allow editing to place -ominos.